-Target How the target will be implemented: Health and Wellbeing A Closely connect new dwellings to shops, schools, local health services and a variety of destinations within a walking range of 400m.
+Target How the target will be implemented: B Plan for the regional distribution of these new dwellings as identified in Map D9 The DPA site is adjacent the Greater Edinburgh Parks development site which will allow integration.
+Health and Wellbeing A Closely connect new dwellings to shops, schools, local health services and a variety of destinations within a walking range of 400m.
 Residents will have easy access to open space for physical activity and recreation.
 Potential residential development areas within the DPA study area will be integrated with existing services The economy and jobs Employment Distribution A Provide for 282,000 additional jobs during the next 30 years.
 The regional distribution of additional jobs is 79,000 in Northern Adelaide.
 DPA will contribute to employment provision and distribution by providing employment lands B Distribute jobs across Greater Adelaide as 44,500 in growth areas DPA will contribute to jobs in growth areas by its proximity to Greater Edinburgh Parks.
 D Plan for net growth of at least 2 Million sqm of extra employment floor space.
 DPA will contribute by providing employment lands for development of buildings.
 Manufacturing I Plan for 52,400 additional manufacturing jobs in Greater Adelaide DPA will provide employment lands and provide industrial opportunities J Protect 2580 hectares of employment land for manufacturing purposes DPA will provide additional employment lands.
 Defence K Plan for 9,100 additional defence jobs in Greater Adelaide DPA will provide additional employment lands which have the potential to be used by defence based industries L Protect more than 1800 ha of land in defence hubs.
 DPA will provide opportunities for industries adjacent defence hubs and free up land in hubs for defence Transport B Prioritise residential and employment growth in areas where transport infrastructure is planned.
 DPA will be adjacent the Greater Edinburgh Parks area which will have transport infrastructure E Protect primary and secondary freight roads that are gazetted for use by restricted access vehicles.
 DPA will recognise freight routes within the study area Climate Change A Implementation of the Plan results in a reduction on South Australia's overall greenhouse gas emissions of around 17% over the Plan's 30 Year life.
 DPA wlll support policies that seek quality development to minimise greenhouse gases.
-Water A Reduce demand on mains water supply from new development through the introduction of water sensitive urban design.
-DPA will continue with Council's water sensitive design policies.
+Water A Reduce demand on mains water supply from new development through the DPA will continue with Council's water sensitive design policies.